kwags/mayhem-email/README.md

 The templates were designed for deployment through an email service provider (ESP) such as Mailchimp, Constant Contact, or MailerLite, with an emphasis on responsive layouts and compatibility across email clients.

-> Originally created for the Mississippi Valley Mayhem 2021 season and preserved as a portfolio project.

 ## Templates

 ### `welcome_email.html`